swaminathanj/CompetitiveProgramming/Lectures.md

 ### Definition (from Head First Design Patterns)
   - The Factory Method Pattern encapsulates object creation by letting subclasses decide what objects to create. i.e. create objects without exposing the creation logic.
-  - The Factory Method pattern is used when you don't know the type of object to create ahead in time.
+  - The Factory Method pattern is used when you don't know the type of object to create ahead in time or creation logic is complex.

 ### Motivating Example